 Any urban county and any metropolitan city located in whole or in part within that county can ask HUD to approve the inclusion of the metropolitan city as a part of the urban county for purposes of planning and implementing a joint community development and housing assistance program.
-HUD will consider approving a joint request only if it is submitted at the time the county is seeking its qualification as an urban county.
+HUD will consider approving a joint request only if it is signed by the Chief Executive Officers of both entities and is submitted at the time the county is seeking its qualification as an urban county.
+A joint request will be deemed approved unless HUD notifies the city and the county otherwise within 30 days following submission of the joint request and an executed cooperation agreement meeting the requirements specified under Section V, Cooperation Agreements.
 An urban county may be joined by more than one metropolitan city, but a metropolitan city located in more than one urban county may be a joint recipient with only one urban county at a time.

 Upon urban county qualification and HUD approval of the joint request and cooperation agreement, the metropolitan city becomes a part of the urban county for purposes of program planning and implementation for the entire period of the urban county qualification, and for the CDBG program, will be treated by HUD as any other unit of general local government that is a part of the urban county.
 When a metropolitan city joins an urban county in this manner, the grant amount is the sum of the amounts authorized for the individual metropolitan city and urban county.
 The urban county becomes the grant recipient.
-A joint request will be deemed approved unless HUD notifies the city and the county otherwise within 30 days following submission of the joint request and a cooperation agreement meeting the requirements specified under Section V., Cooperation Agreements.

-Counties and metropolitan cities considering a joint request should be aware that significant effects could occur where either the urban county or the metropolitan city would otherwise fall under the "exception rule" criteria for activities that benefit low-and moderate-income residents on an area basis [see 24 CFR 570.208(a)(1)(ii)].
-Joint agreements result in a modification to an urban county's configuration, and a change in the mix of census block groups in an urban county is likely to change the relative ranking of specific block groups by quartile, thus affecting the minimum concentration of low-and moderate income persons under the "exception rule."
-HUD will make a rank ordering computer run available to counties and metropolitan cities considering joint participation to assist them in determining the possible effects of inclusion and how such agreements may impact their respective programs.
+Counties and metropolitan cities considering a joint request should be aware that significant effects could occur where either the urban county or the metropolitan city would otherwise fall under the "exception rule" criteria for activities that benefit low-and moderate-income residents on an area basis (see 24 CFR 570.208(a)(1)(ii)).
+Joint agreements result in a modification to an urban county's configuration, and a change in the mix of census block groups in an urban county is likely to change the relative ranking of specific block groups by quartile, thus affecting the minimum concentration of low- and moderate-income persons under the "exception rule."
+HUD will make a rank-ordering computer run available to counties and metropolitan cities considering joint participation to assist them in determining the possible effects of inclusion and how such an agreement may impact their respective programs.